geyang/jaynes-starter-kit/12_FAS_cannon_cluster_setup/README.md

 ## Final Notes

-Using singularity with docker containers greatly simplifies
+Using singularity with docker containers greatly simplifies the one collaborate on projects, and reduces engineering overhead for the team.